ibm-cloud-docs/account/catalog-manage-sw-plans.md

 When you onboard your software to a catalog, you must define a pricing model for it.
 Currently, {{site.data.keyword.cloud_notm}} supports free, usage-based, and bring your own license (BYOL) plans that you can add to a specific version of your software.
 By adding pricing plans, you are indicating whether you offer your product as a paid integrated product and customers need to pay to use it, as a product that customers need to purchase a license for, or as a product that does not require any payment or license to use.
 {: shortdesc}

 After adding a plan to your software in Partner Center, you can manage it in your catalog as well.
-Managing your plan includes adding features to it, viewing associated licenses, changing the state of the plan, deprecating it, or updating plan details.
+Managing your plan includes adding features to it, changing the state of the plan, deprecating it, or updating plan details.

 Usage-based pricing plans are available only for software that are onboarded with the virtual server image delivery method.
 {: note}